 Problem Diagnosis/Test Possible Solution Cannot hear connection through the speaker (stand-alone units) Check Speaker (ATM) option.
 If the speaker is not on, turn it on.
 Check Volume (ATL) option.
 Adjust volume.
-DATA MODE The modem connects, but cannot pass data Check that the modem is in data If the modem is not in data mode, establi with the remote modem. ple, displays).
+DATA MODE The modem connects, but cannot pass data Check that the modem is in data mode ("Data 9600", for example, displays).
 If the modem is not in data mode, establish a connection with the remote modem.
-Check that the TD LED is lit on • Check DTE for EIA signal requirements. modem's front panel (steady or flashing) indicating that the modem is receiving data from Ensure the modem is correctly cabled to the DTE (with a straight-through cable for your electrical interface-V.35 or RS-232). the DTE.
-Check that the correct communications port is being used.
+Check that the TD LED is lit on • Check DTE for EIA signal requirements. modem's front panel (steady or flashing) indicating that the modem is receiving data from • Ensure the modem is correctly cabled to the DTE (with a straight-through cable for your electrical interface-V.35 or RS-232). the DTE. • Check that the correct communications port is being used.
 Check the DTE rate of the local modem.
 Ensure that the DTE rate matches the modem's terminal rate setting.
-Check the DTE's flow control method.
-Ensure that the DTE's flow control is the same as the modem's setting (for example, XON-XOFF, RTS/CTS). • If your communications software package's file transfer protocol is used, and the package supports RTS/CTS Flow control, set Flow =RTS/CTS (ATFL3).
-If the package does not support RTS/CTS flow control, set Flow =Off (ATFL0).
-If in normal mode, check for modem-to-modem flow control.
+Check the DTE's flow control method. • Ensure that the DTE's flow control is the same as the modem's setting (for example, XON-XOFF, RTS/CTS). • If your communications software package's file transfer protocol is used, and the package supports RTS/CTS Flow control, set Flow= RTS/CTS (AT FL3).
+If the package does not support RTS/ If in normal mode, sheets for CTS flow control, set Flow =Off (AT FL0).
 Turn modem flow control off.
-Verify line quality: Run a remote digital loopback (RDL) or RDL After running the RDL, if no errors occur, your line is good. with pattern test.
-If errors occur, perform a manual retrain, or retry the phone call. • If you are still receiving errors, disconnect the If the LAL or LAL with pattern test fails, contact Motorola Customer Support. modem from the line and perform a local analog loopback (LAL) or LAL with pattern test (with modem flow control off).
+If in normal mode, check for modem-to-modem flow control. furn modem flow control off.
+Verify line quality: • Run a remote digital loopback (RDL) or RDL with pattern test.
+After running the RDL, if no errors occur, your line is good.
+If errors occur, perform a manual retrain, or retry the phone call. • If you are still receiving errors, disconnect the If the LAL or LAL with pattern test fails, contact Telenet- ics Customer Support or your local distributor. modem from the line and perform a local analog loopback (LAL) or LAL with pattern test (with modem flow control off).
 If the LAL or LAL with pattern test passes, you may have a line problem (contact your telephone company) or a problem with your application (check with your software vendor).
 Premature disconnect Ensure that the remote modem supports error correction.
 If the remote modem does not support error correction, set the modem to normal mode and retry the call.
 Check the disconnect reason from the modem's front panel.
 Based upon the disconnect reason, take the appropriate action.